hzhreal/HTOS/docs/SETUP.md

 ```
 or any equivalent command (dependencies must be installed, with uv this is done automatically).
 On startup of the program, the folders you set as `UPLOAD_PATH` and `MOUNT_PATH` will be deleted and remade.
 They will also be cleaned after any operation is finished.
+The directories `UPLOAD_PATH` and `MOUNT_PATH` must exist when the program is running.
+Either create them manually or have the FTP server running before you run the program.
 The application stores files temporarily in the `UserSaves` folder from where you run the application from.
 The startup process also makes sure these folders are made.
 To run without the start up process, add the flag `--ignore-startup`.
 You may want to do this if your console is not on yet because it will try to make a FTP connection and timeout.